English

 π Medical References

 • Mayo Clinic.
-Fever overview.
+Fever.

 • American Academy of Pediatrics (AAP).
-Fever in children.
+Fever.

 β οΈ Medical Disclaimer